 My fiancé and I talked a lot about what our priorities were for our own celebration and how we wanted guests to feel throughout the event.
 A lot of wedding traditions didn’t ring true to us, so we decided to adapt them or skip them altogether.
-We’re having an evening wedding in New York City this September, with a secular ceremony followed by drinks, dinner, and dancing.
-Most of the wedding planning is done and dusted, but the uninvited comments keep on coming.
-To be clear, I’m immensely grateful for other people’s wisdom—when asked for.
-I generally don’t talk about our wedding unless someone asks me a specific question, mostly because I don’t want to bore people but also because unsolicited, strong opinions about what a wedding “should” be like are driving me up the wall.
+We planned a September evening wedding in New York City, with a secular ceremony followed by drinks, dinner, and dancing.
+When most of the wedding planning was done and dusted, the uninvited comments kept on coming.
+To be clear, I was immensely grateful for other people’s wisdom—when asked for.
+I generally didn't talk about our wedding unless someone asked me a specific question, mostly because I didn't want to bore people but also because unsolicited, strong opinions about what a wedding “should” be like were driving me up the wall.

 “Are you really having men in your bridal party?”
 “How could you not have a flower girl and ring bearer?”
 “Why don’t you want a limo to take you to the venue?”
 “What about the garter toss?”
 “You don’t have wedding colors?”
 “Don’t you want to have a theme?”